Jerald/yolol-is-cylons/information/yolol-doc.md

 ```

 ### Comments
-- standart `// comment` comments are available
+- standard `// comment` comments are available
 - comments are not excluded from the 70 character per line limit